saewoonam/webserial-current-source/Instructions.md

 <img src="https://github.com/saewoonam/webserial-current-source/blob/main/images/download.png" height=44> **download settings shown on othe website to a file on the computer**

 <img src="https://github.com/saewoonam/webserial-current-source/blob/main/images/upload.png" height=44> **upload settings from a file on the computer on to the website: *does not set the currents, press the computer to board button to set the currents***

+## Changing values in the table
+### Name
+The name can be edited by double clicking on the text
+### Value
+The value of the current can be changed by double clicking on the text The values are restricted to be between -100 and 100.
+The wheel on a mouse can be used to increment the value.
+The arrow keys also increment/decrement.
+And, the value can be typed in
+### Zero
+Board always supplies current.
+To effectively disable a channel, click the box in the "zero" column to set the current to zero.
+There is no ability to "open" circuit the channel.
+It can only be efffectively shorted to gruond.